HSK 1 Vocabulary List: All 150 Words You Need to Know to Pass HSK Level 1 Test

 The use of measure words is unique to the Chinese language.
 There are more than one hundred measure words used for different kinds of things in daily Chinese.
 Luckily, to pass HSK 1, you only need to learn five of them.

 In real life, you can get by for quite a while by just using the most common, general-purpose measure word 个 (gè).
-It may not be strictly correct (works like 1/3 of the time), but you’ll be understood.
+It may not be strictly correct (works like 30% of the time), but you’ll be understood. (or, you can learn the 15 most common Chinese measure words in this article)

 31 Chinese Verbs